Coronavirus: dermatology update

 Any samples that fail to amplify will be tested with control primers for cyclophilin to confirm DNA integrity.
 Each assay will be performed with the appropriate controls.
 IgH gene rearrangement studies are performed on extracted DNA and analysed by PCR/heteroduplex analysis using the Biomed II protocol, appropriate controls are included.

-Skin biopsies: Please provide an ellipse biopsy of the lesion, cut through into the fat layer.
-The biopsy should be as large as possible, and placed dry into a pot.
+Please provide an ellipse biopsy of the lesion, cut through into the fat layer.
+The biopsy should be at least 5 mm in diameter, and placed dry into a pot.

-FFPE tissue: We are able to analyse DNA extracted from paraffin embedded tissue but the quality and quantity of the DNA extracted depends on the size of the biopsy and the fixation method.
+We are able to analyse DNA extracted from paraffin embedded tissue but the quality and quantity of the DNA extracted depends on the size of the biopsy and the fixation method.
 Punch biopsies are often difficult to analyse due to the small size.
-Please provide the whole block.
-Blocks will be returned.

 Turnaround time and reporting of results